-While your air conditioner was engineered to withstand all of the crazy weather in Middle Georgia, occasionally severe weather can lead to an AC repair.
+While your air conditioner was engineered to withstand all of the crazy weather in Milledgeville and Middle Georgia, occasionally severe weather can lead to an AC repair.
 For example, bad weather oftentimes goes hand-in-hand with power surges.
 Since your AC is electronic, and power surges and electronics are not compatible, you’ll want to take steps to protect your AC.
 It’s most appropriate to turn your system off using your thermostat and turn off the circuit breaker to increase protection during stormy weather.

 A lot of people have concerns about too much water getting on their air conditioner and elect to cover it with a tarp or cover.
 This is not necessary, and could essentially damage your AC if you don’t remember to remove the covering before you run it again.
 Your AC was built to handle rain and snow, so save your money and prevent a potential AC repair by not covering your unit.
 However, if you find your unit is in standing water after a storm, you’ll want to call Air Concepts of Middle Georgia before you turn it back on.